Evaluating Campus for

 ALL are welcome: students, faculty, staff, and community members!

-Volunteers will walk the perimeter of a set of campus buildings on an hour-long walking route and record details about any found dead or injured birds and their location.
-Volunteers can sign-up for one or more hours a week.
+Volunteers will walk the perimeter of a set of campus buildings on a 90-minute long walking route and record details about any found dead or injured birds and their location.
+Volunteers can sign-up for one or more routes a week.

 Sign-up below or email Judy to join us!